Sylvie Vartan

-Sylvie Vartan (/fr/; born Sylvie Georges Vartanian (Note: Силви Жорж Вартанян; Սիլվի Ժորժ Վարդանյան.) on 15 August 1944) is an Armenian Bulgarian-French singer and actress.
+Sylvie Vartan (/fr/; born 15 August 1944) is a Bulgarian-born French singer and actress.
 She is known as one of the most productive and tough-sounding yé-yé artists.
 Her performances often featured elaborate show-dance choreography, and she made many appearances on French and Italian TV.

 Yearly shows with then-husband Johnny Hallyday attracted full houses at the Olympia and the Palais des congrès de Paris throughout the 1960s and mid-1970s.
 In 2004, after a break in performances, she began recording and giving concerts of jazz ballads in Francophonie countries.

 Early life

 Sylvie Vartan was born in Iskrets, Sofia Province, in the then Kingdom of Bulgaria.
-Her father, Georges Vartanian (1912–1970), was born in France to a Bulgarian mother named Slavka and an Armenian father.
+Her father, Georges Vartan (1912–1970), was born in France to a Bulgarian mother named Slavka and had Armenian roots.
 He worked as an attaché at the French embassy in Sofia.
-The family shortened the name Vartanian to Vartan.
-Her mother, Ilona (née Mayer 1914–2007), daughter of prominent architect Rudolf Mayer, was of Hungarian-Jewish descent.
+Her mother, Ilona (1914–2007), was Bulgarian of Hungarian descent.

-When the Soviet Army occupied Bulgaria in September 1944, the Vartanian family house was nationalised and they moved to Sofia.
+When the Soviet Army occupied Bulgaria in September 1944, the Vartan family house was nationalised and they moved to Sofia.
 In 1952, a friend of Sylvie's father, film director Dako Dakovski, offered her the role of a schoolgirl in the movie Pod igoto, a film about Bulgarian rebels against the Ottoman occupation.
 Participating in the film made her dream of becoming an entertainer come true.

 The hardships of postwar Bulgaria made the family emigrate to Paris in December 1952.
 At first they stayed in the Lion d'Argent hotel near Les Halles, where Georges found a job, then for the next four years they stayed in a single room at the Angleterre Hotel.
 Young Sylvie had to work hard to keep up at school and blend in with her schoolmates.
 She spent two years learning French.

 In 1960, her family moved to an apartment in Michel Bizot Avenue.
 Thanks to the influence of her music producer brother Eddie, music became teenage Sylvie's main interest.
 Her most influential genres were jazz and, out of spite toward her strict high school, rock 'n' roll.
 Her favourite artists included Brenda Lee, Bill Haley, and Elvis Presley.